 Pits shall be set out in the locations shown on the standard drawings or described elsewhere in the contract.
-Generally, locations of pits are indicative only and set out best to suit site conditions and in accordance with MRTS91 Conduits and Pits.
+Generally, locations of pits are indicative only and set out best to suit site conditions and in accordance with MRTS91 Conduits and Pits and Clause 8 MRTS01 Introduction to Technical Specifications.